Financial Aid Information and Policies

 Federal Work Study (FWS)

 The Federal Work Study (FWS) program provides part-time employment opportunities for students who have a demonstrated financial need based on the FAFSA.
-Students are paid on an hourly basis; pay will be at least the current federal minimum wage.
-The total amount of aid a student receives from both federal and non-federal sources cannot exceed financial need.
-The $5,000 FWS funds cannot be applied toward the student’s account balance during initial Financial Check-In (FCI).
+Students are paid on an hourly basis.
+The total amount of aid a student receives from both federal and non-federal sources cannot exceed their financial need.
+The $5,000 in FWS funds cannot be applied toward the student’s account balance during their initial Financial Check-In (FCI) completion.
 FWS is offered to eligible students with remaining federally defined unmet need.
 Funds are offered until the projected program funds are depleted.
-Students who earn FWS wages will not have this income count against them in their EFC on the following year’s FAFSA.
+Students who earn FWS wages will not have this income count against them in their SAI on the following year’s FAFSA.

 The full policy statement and procedures are published in the Policy Directory online.